flokk/theme-origami/README.md

-theme-retro
+theme-origami
 ===========

-Retro Theme for Flokk
+Origami Theme for Flokk